0xcire/reactfolio/README.md

 ## Successes

 Picking up Tailwind, TypeScript, React was not very difficult due to the time spent getting comfortable with CSS and JS.
 Just building things and learning via docs and googling has been the most effective learning method for me so far.

+Obviously React is not the end all be all, but after creating a few projects from scratch with vanilla JS, absolutely loving the developer experience and makes me excited to build more.
+I have too many ideas...

 ## Issues